lh3/minigraph/README.md

 ## <a name="limit"></a>Limitations

-* Minigraph mainly captures length variations between samples.
-A complex subgraph is often suboptimal due to the lack of base alignment and the order dependency of input samples.
+* A complex minigraph subgraph is often suboptimal and may vary with the order of input samples.
 It may not represent the evolution history or the functional relevance at the locus.
 Please *do not overinterpret* complex subgraphs.
 If you are interested in a particular subgraph, it is recommended to extract the input contig subsequences involved in the subgraph